The last time I got my heart stomped on, I decided it was going to be just that: the last time.

 - Fail to live up to their potential

-On my journey to becoming both a certified life coach and relationship coach, I discovered a passion for helping men and women overcome their difficulties in relationships.
+On my journey to becoming a coach, I discovered a passion for helping men and women overcome their difficulties in relationships.
 I became an expert in relationship patterns, and began to understand why so many of us consistently fall for the wrong people.
-And, now, I’ve made it part of my mission to help others overcome heartbreak, date more consciously and find fulfillment in life and in love.
-If you’d like to work with me, schedule your first session now.
+And, now, I’ve made it part of my mission to help others overcome heartbreak, date more consciously, and find fulfillment in life and in love.
+If you’d like to work with me, schedule a conversation with me now.

-When you work with me, you’re not just getting a certified coach.
-You’re getting a trusted advisor, a friend and a confidant.
-I take pride in creating an incredibly safe space for everyone who chooses me as their coach.
+I take pride in creating a safe space for everyone who chooses to work with me.
 And, you’ll get ongoing support, as you become the best version of yourself.
 More specifically, I’ll help you: